Dodge: Europe

-American Chrysler Corporation cars, including some Dodge models, were assembled from CKD kits at various locations in Europe until the 1970s, including Kew (1920s-30s), Antwerp (1926–1958), and Rotterdam (1958–1970), but sales volumes were low as even 'compact' American cars like the Dodge Dart were enormous gas-guzzlers by European standards.
+Until the 1970s, American Chrysler cars, including some Dodge models, were assembled from CKD kits at various locations in Europe, including Kew (1920s-1930s), Antwerp (1926–1958), and Rotterdam (1958–1970).
+Sales volumes were low, as even "compact" American cars like the Dodge Dart were enormous gas-guzzlers by European standards.
 However, protectionist policies in some countries encouraged small local manufacturers to license-build CKD models, including AMAG in Switzerland (building Chryslers and Dodges 1948–1972) and Barreiros in Spain (building Dodge Darts from 1965 as the Barreiros Dart).
-By 1969 Chrysler had acquired full control of Barreiros, and Darts were being exported to other European countries under the Dodge name (precipitating the closure of the Rotterdam plant).
-From 1970 the Spanish-built Dart was replaced by the Barreiros/Dodge 3700 which remained in production until 1977.
+By 1969, Chrysler had acquired full control of Barreiros, and Darts were being exported to other European countries under the Dodge name (precipitating the closure of the Rotterdam plant).
+In 1970, the Spanish-built Dart was replaced by the Barreiros/Dodge 3700, which remained in production until 1977.
 The Dodge cars were a relatively small part of the Madrid factory's output, which was dominated by smaller Simca-designed cars and Barreiros-designed heavy-duty trucks.
-From 1972 such trucks were sold as the Dodge 300 (though unrelated to the earlier British 300 series), which was available as 4×2, 6×4, 8×2, and 8×4 rigids, as well as 4×2 semi-trailer tractors.
+From 1972 onward, such trucks were sold as the Dodge 300 (unrelated to the earlier British 300 series), which was available as 4×2, 6×4, 8×2, and 8×4 rigids, as well as 4×2 semi-trailer tractors.

 Following Chrysler Europe's collapse in 1977 and the sale of their assets to Peugeot, the van and truck range and the associated factories in Dunstable and Madrid were quickly passed on to Renault Véhicules Industriels.
-Chrysler licensed the Dodge name to be used on Renault trucks sold in certain European markets – most notably the United Kingdom.
+Chrysler licensed the Dodge name to be used on Renault trucks sold in certain European markets, most notably the United Kingdom.
 However, the only subsequent new model to carry the Dodge name was the Dodge 50 series (1979–1992), which replaced the earlier Walk-Thru and was widely used in Britain by utility companies, the military, and as a minibus, but was rarely seen outside the UK.
-Thereafter all-new models were Renaults, and in 1987 the Dodge name was dropped from the remaining inherited models (50 and Commando), which became Renaults for their last few years of production.
+All new models thereafter were Renaults, and in 1987 the Dodge name was dropped from the remaining inherited models (50 and Commando), which became Renaults for their last few years of production.
 Dodge vehicles would not return to Europe until the introduction of the Neon, badged as a Chrysler, in the mid-1990s.

-Chrysler reintroduced the Dodge marque to Europe on a broad scale in 2006, with a lineup consisting of North American-built Caliber, Avenger, Viper SRT-10, Nitro, and Dodge Journey cars and SUVs, but this proved to be a short-lived return due to the onset of the Great Recession and the takeover of Chrysler by Fiat.
-In 2010 the Dodge marque was pulled from the UK due to poor sales and on June 1, 2011, it was dropped from the rest of Europe.
-All of the Dodge models were discontinued in Europe except the Dodge Journey, which became the Fiat Freemont (and which was not available in the right-hand-drive Ireland or UK markets).
+Chrysler reintroduced the Dodge marque to Europe on a broad scale in 2006, with a lineup consisting of North American-built Caliber, Avenger, Viper SRT-10, Nitro, and Journey cars and SUVs, but this proved to be a short-lived return due to the onset of the Great Recession and the takeover of Chrysler by Fiat.
+In 2010, the Dodge marque was pulled from the UK due to poor sales, and on June 1, 2011, it was dropped from the rest of Europe.
+All of the Dodge models were discontinued in Europe, except the Dodge Journey, which became the Fiat Freemont (and which was not available in the right-hand-drive Ireland or UK markets).
 The Dodge marque was reintroduced to many European markets in 2019.